 This system differs significantly from the traditional business, which involves the production or bulk purchases of goods.

 Now you should have a rough understanding of what you need to go through before you start getting your first sales.
-In case you want to minimize risks and be sure that your store works correctly, we offer to contact our talented Shopify developers.
+If you want to minimize risks and ensure your store works correctly, we offer to contact our talented Shopify developers.
 Our specialists are ready to support your product.